-Reflecting the varying maturity level of the off-grid market in the three BGFA1 target countries and also the differences between various players and activities in these markets, BGFA1 offers funding under two distinct Funding Windows: (i) Launch to Scale (LS) and (ii) Direct to Scale (DS).
+Reflecting the differences between various actors and activities in the market, BGFA3 offers funding under two distinct Funding Windows: (i) Launch to Scale (LS) and (ii) Direct to Scale (DS).
+LS is funding targeted at ESPs operating in less mature markets or ESPs entering those markets for the first time.
+DS is funding directed at more mature ESPs and markets.

-FIGURE 1: COUNTRY PROGRAMMES, FUNDING WINDOWS AND FUNDING LOTS markets.
 DS funding is aimed at supporting ESPs that, due to their existing position and experience in the market, are expected to be able to go straight to scaled distribution.
 The purpose of the DS funding is to reduce ESPs' costs of offering and maintaining ESS at scale to low-income end-customers or customers in remote areas.